 Oxycontin Linked to Heroin Overdose

-If you watched 60 Minutes as we did last night, you might have been shocked at the fact that high school and college kids in some of the most well-to-do and conservative parts of the country are becoming addicted to xxycontin and/or heroin.
+If you watched 60 Minutes’ special about heroin in the heartland, you might have been shocked at the fact that high school and college kids in some of the most well-to-do and conservative parts of the country are becoming addicted to oxycontin and/or heroin.

 And the rates of heroin overdose – especially among this segment of the population – have been increasing dramatically.